 100-Year-Old Slate Roof Replaced with DaVinci Synthetic Roofing Tiles

-KANSAS CITY, KAN. – When roofer Chris Boyd saw the Mohawk Avenue School in Sparta, N.J. a year ago, he smiled.
+When roofer Chris Boyd saw the Mohawk Avenue School in Sparta, New Jersey, a year ago, he smiled.
 The roof was in bad shape and still had its original 100-year-old slate tiles on the building.

 “We specialize in authentic historic design roofing work and this project totally fit our capabilities,” says Boyd with CM Boyd Authentic Design.
 “I knew as soon as we replaced that roof it would completely transform the look of the school.
 I’ve been installing roofs for 28 years and the authenticity of the synthetic roofing tiles we used is one of the best advances I’ve witnessed in this industry.”

 For this project, Boyd and his team installed the 198 squares of DaVinci Slate synthetic roofing tiles in a European blend color that was specified by Gianforcaro Architects, Engineers and Planners out of Chester, N.J.

 “This was our first experience specifying DaVinci products and it worked out so well we proceeded to include the roofing tiles in several other school projects we were designing,” says Anthony Gianforcaro, AIA, PE.
 “We’re extremely pleased with the lightweight yet durable nature of the synthetic slate and how it so closely resembles real slate.

 “Overall, we were especially happy with the authentic colors in the European blend.
 So many people can’t believe this isn’t real slate.
 I’ve had many calls from people that see the finished roof on the Mohawk Avenue School.
 They refuse to believe this is a synthetic roof.”